bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/docker-workload-onboarding.md

 :::info

-You can specify which directory the data is written to with the [`--output-volumes`](../dev/cli-reference/all-flags.md#docker-run) CLI flag.
+You can specify which directory the data is written to with the [`--output-volumes`](../../dev/cli-reference/all-flags.md#docker-run) CLI flag.

 :::

 ### Step 3 - Build and Push Your Image To a Registry

 At this step, you create (or update) a Docker image that Bacalhau will use to perform your task.
 You [build your image](https://docs.docker.com/engine/reference/commandline/build/) from your code and dependencies, then [push it](https://docs.docker.com/engine/reference/commandline/push/) to a public registry so that Bacalhau can access it.
-This is necessary for other Bacalhau nodes to run your container and execute the task.
+This is necessary for other Bacalhau nodes to run your container and execute the given task.

 :::caution